List of men's national association football teams: Unaffiliated United Nations states

-Nauru is the only UN member state to have never fielded a national association-organised football team.
+Naoero is the only UN member state to have never fielded a national association-organised football team.

 Unaffiliated non-UN states

 Three states with limited international recognition and no UN membership are members of both FIFA and an affiliated confederation: the Republic of China (as Chinese Taipei), Kosovo, and Palestine.
 The Cook Islands is an associated state with no UN membership, but it is a member of both FIFA and the OFC.
 The national teams representing these states are all listed above.

 A further seven associated, de facto, or partially recognised states with no UN membership have fielded football teams in non-FIFA football tournaments or FIFA-unsanctioned friendly matches.
 None of these states, however, are currently members of FIFA or any of its affiliated continental confederations.
 The teams representing these states are listed below.